minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-empty-paper-rolls.md

 #### Tin foil roll

 I cut about 15 cm (5") long piece of empty tin foil roll.
-Then I took one sticky duck filet and one chicken filet and folded them in half (shaped like letter V).
+Then I took one sticky duck fillet and one chicken fillet and folded them in half (shaped like letter V).
 Then I tucked them into the midpoint of the roll.

 It took Miki about 5 minutes to get the treats out.